domidt/CDA/README.md

 ### Admin report
-I implemented a [customised admin report](https://otree.readthedocs.io/en/latest/admin.html#customizing-the-admin-interface-admin-reports) that includes participants period profits and a graphic.
+I implemented a [customised admin report](https://otree.readthedocs.io/en/latest/admin.html#customizing-the-admin-interface-admin-reports) that includes participants' period profits and a graphic.
 The graphic visualises time series of trading activity in means of best bid, best ask, and transaction prices.
 The entries are defined in the function **vars_for_admin_report()** in ``__init__.py`` and the report's layout is defined in ``_templates/admin_report.html``.